Divorce in Texas raises the same issues no matter the sex or gender of the spouses.

 It is not a good idea to do your own divorce without a lawyer when there has been family violence.
-Family violence includes physical violence and sexual assault.
-It can also include threats of violence.
+Family violence includes physical violence, sexual assault, and threats of violence.

 You can apply for a protective order to protect yourself and your children.
-The local domestic violence shelter, county attorney office, district attorney office, or Legal Aid office may be able to assist you in obtaining a protective order.
-The court can also issue temporary orders which:
+Your local domestic violence shelter, county attorney office, district attorney office, or Legal Aid office may be able to assist you in obtaining a protective order.
+The court can also issue temporary orders that:

 - restrain a spouse from coming near or contacting the other;